Russian North: History

-The initial Russian colonization of the Russian North started independently from Novgorod and Rostov.
-Genetic studies show that the populations of Russian North have a significant Finnic admixture, which is not typical for more southern Russian populations.
-The pre-Russian (most likely Finno-Ugric) populations of Russian North were recorded as "Zavoloshka Chudes" in chronicles.
+Genetic studies show that the populations of Russian North still have a significant Finnic admixture, which is not typical for more southern Russian populations.
+The pre-Russian populations of the region were recorded as "Beyond-the-Volga Chudes" in chronicles.
 Russian North is rich in toponyms and hydronyms of possibly Finno-Ugric substrate origin, which were extensively studied by many linguists, most notably A. K. Matveyev.

-The Russian North was gradually colonized by Slavs since at least the XI-XII centuries.
-Initially the area was incorporated into the Novgorod Republic which, in its turn, in the XV century was incorporated into Grand Duchy of Moscow.
+By the 13th century, most of the area was incorporated into the Novgorod Republic which, in its turn, was incorporated into Grand Duchy of Moscow in the 1470s.
 The climate of the Russian North is harsh, with minimum possibilities for agriculture, therefore fishing, hunting for marine mammals, as well as the salt-cooking industry, became alternatives for the people living in the area.
-By the late XVI century the White Sea port of Archangelsk became the major gateway for the Russian commerce with Europe.
-Since the Russian North seemed the perfect place for a religious escape from the world, orthodox monasteries, with their ambitions and possibilities (through religion and economic power), were critical for the Russian North economy.
-Northern Thebaid is the poetic name of the northern Russian lands surrounding Vologda and Belozersk, appeared as a comparison with the Egyptian area Thebaid - well-known settling place of early Christian monks and hermits.

 Most of the Russian North territories never had serfdom, at least the way it existed in central Russian agricultural regions.